SPOC-group/counting-attention/README.md

 The results were generated from scripts, that can be generated from ```[experiments]-scripts.ipynb```.
 These should be configured with your personal wandb id.
-Running all experiments takes approximately 1 week on a single GPU (NVIDIA RTX A5000).
+Running all experiments takes approximately 2 weeks on a single GPU (NVIDIA RTX A5000).

 ## Explicit Constructions